Nancy McKinstry

-Nancy McKinstry (born January 4, 1959) is an American businesswoman, now living in the Netherlands.
-She is CEO and chairwoman of the executive board of Wolters Kluwer since September 2003, and a member of the executive board since June 2001.
+Nancy McKinstry (born January 4, 1959) is an American businesswoman.
+She was the CEO and chairwoman of the executive board of Wolters Kluwer, from September 2003 (and a member of the executive board since June 2001), until she retired in February 2026.

 Early life and education

 McKinstry was born in Portland, Connecticut in the United States.
 She holds an MBA (Finance & Marketing) from Columbia Business School, a bachelor's degree in economics from University of Rhode Island (Phi Beta Kappa), and received an honorary doctorate from University of Rhode Island.

 Early career

 Early in her career, McKinstry held management positions with Booz & Company (formerly Booz Allen Hamilton, currently known as Strategy&), an international management consulting firm, where she focused on assignments in the media and technology industries.

 In 1999, McKinstry worked as CEO of SCP Communications, a medical information company, before rejoining Wolters Kluwer to head its North American operations.

 Wolters Kluwer

-Before becoming a CEO of Wolters Kluwer in 2003, McKinstry was chief executive of the company's North American operations and had held a range of senior positions at subsidiaries, including chief executive of CCH Legal Information Services, now a part of Wolters Kluwer's Legal & Regulatory division.
+Before becoming CEO of Wolters Kluwer in 2003, McKinstry was chief executive of the company's North American operations and had held a range of senior positions at subsidiaries, including chief executive of CCH Legal Information Services, now a part of Wolters Kluwer's Legal & Regulatory division.
+She has been a member of the Executive Board since 2001.
 Earlier, McKinstry held product management positions with CCH INCORPORATED, now part of Wolters Kluwer'sTax & Accounting division.
 She is the Dutch company's first American and first female chief executive.

 McKinstry has noted her focus of diversity within the organisation quoting "If you don't have enough diversity at that level, it will be very difficult to get diversity at the most senior levels".
 As of the end of 2012, Wolters Kluwer had 28% female executives (in 2003, only 20% had top leadership posts), 43% female managers, and 54% female employees.

+Nancy McKinstry retired from Wolters Kluwer in February of 2026.
+Stacey Caywood is her successor.